 There are at least 143 separate 1SW stocks (including upstream of rivers with large hydro-dams, Shannon, Erne and Lee) and 16 MSW stocks for which the SSC provide the status of stocks relative to the attainment of biologically based Conservation Limits.
 Of these 59 have average rod catches of less than 10 salmon.
 As the combined rod catch for all of these rivers together averages less than 100 salmon in total (compared to the National rod catch of just over 26,000 salmon annually) they must be considered as marginal salmon fisheries only.
-However, they are extremely important from a biological and biodiversity perspective and should be afforded the same protection as those rivers supporting large fisheries.
+However, if the salmnon stocks in these small rivers are viable sustainable populations, they are important from a biological and biodiversity perspective and should be afforded the same protection as those rivers supporting large fisheries.
 The SSC currently advise that there should be no harvest fisheries on these stocks until their status can be ascertained.